FPD order has shipped. Pizza Oven Details & Tips Coming Soon.

 1 item left

-Soft-Ride's patented and interchangeable Gel Orthotic Inserts are the heart of the Soft-Ride gel boots system.
-These orthotics conform to and support the sole of the hoof and the hoof wall.
+The thick Gel Orthotic Pad Inserts form the Heart of Soft Ride's patented comfort boots system.
+These orthotics conform to & support the sole of the hoof & the hoof wall.

 • Acute lameness, founder, or laminitis.